 Calendula: sacred affection, joy, remembrance, grief

-: energy in adversity, patience, long life, wisdom
+Chamomile: energy in adversity, patience, long life, wisdom

 Chives: usefulness, why do you weep?